Skip to main content

 10. HR Analytics

-By analysing data from past hires and current employees, it’s possible to predict which candidates are likely to thrive in specific roles, in doing so, improving the overall quality of hires.
+Streamlining Recruitment and Assessing Candidate Fit: AI can analyse CVs and other candidate data to quickly identify the most suitable candidates, reducing initial screening time and effort.
+By analysing data from past hires and current employees, it's possible to predict which candidates are likely to thrive in specific roles, improving the overall quality of hires.

-It’s also possible to provide proactive measures, such as targeted training and career development opportunities to help retain staff.
+Improving Employee Retention: HR analytics can monitor employee performance, engagement, and satisfaction, identifying potential turnover risks.
+It's also possible to provide proactive measures, such as targeted training and career development opportunities to help retain staff.

 Conclusion